CRSourcing/Wide-band-receiver/README.md

 It is an experimental receiver and should not be considered as a flawless building description with guaranteed success.
 It does require RF experience and tools.

 It uses a NOS "tin can" I2C TV tuner and covers 0.1 - 860MHz.
+A "shortwave only" version without tuner can be compiled.
+It will then cover 0.1-50MHz.
 The driver module "TVTuner.ino" is designed for Philips PAL I2C tuners and has been tested on UR1316-3 and CD1316-3 tuners.
 UV1316-3 tuner should also work.
 Other Philips I2C tuners may have a different pinout and different IF and AGC specs, but many use the same data format and should work.